Courses and Faculty

 Melina Theofilakou holds a BA in Linguistics and English Literature from the Queens College City University of New York.
 She currently teaches English B at the IBDP of Geitonas School and she has taught English as a second language to students from elementary up to higher education level for many years.

-Katerina Griva holds a BA in French Language and Literature from the University of Athens and an M.A. in Teaching French Linguistics from the University of Toulouse II, France.
-She teaches French B and French ab initio on the IBDP of Geitonas School, is the Assistant CAS Coordinator, and university counselor for studies in European universities.
-She is a certified examiner at the French Institute of Athens and an IB examiner in French B.
+Maria Plaka holds a BA in French Language and Literature from the University of Athens and an M.A. in Teaching French as a foreign language from the Hellenic Open University.
+She teaches French B and French ab initio at the IBDP of Geitonas School, is the Assistant CAS Coordinator, and university counselor for studies in European universities.
+She is specialized in Teaching Engineering, Learner Autonomy and Self Directed Language Learning.

 Chryssa Moutafi - Spanish B